© Copyright © Julien Hélaine

 As part of its Artistic and Cultural Education (EAC) policy, La Villette will welcome in 2025/26 more than 16,000 pupils and participants from social-sector organizations or healthcare and medico-educational institutions, as well as 2,000 university students.

-Concept and general coordination Thierry Collet Artistic collaboration Cédric Orain Performance and prop construction Soria Ieng, Nicolas Gachet, Thierry Collet Assistant magician Nicolas Gachet Lighting design Yann Struillou Sound design Dylan Foldrin General stage management and construction Franck Pellé Touring stage management Franck Pellé, alternating with Yann Struillou, Florian D’Arbaud and Hugo Revy Set elements fabrication Les ateliers Jipanco et Cie Accessory fabrication collaboration Lucien Bitaux, Tom Balasse and Olivier Merlet
+Concept and general coordination Thierry Collet Artistic collaboration Cédric Orain Performance and props construction Soria Ieng, Nicolas Gachet and Thierry Collet Assistant magician Nicolas Gachet Lighting design Yann Struillou Sound design Dylan Foldrin Technical direction and construction Franck Pellé Touring stage management Hugo Revy, Yann Struillou and Florian D’Arbaud Set elements production Les ateliers Jipanco et Cie Props fabrication collaboration Lucien Bitaux, Tom Balasse and Olivier Merlet Administration and coordination Paul Nevo Distribution and development Julia Yevnine Production Ambre Gély Press office Agence Plan Bey

-With thanks to Clara Rousseau, Yves Rossetti, Romain Lalire and Johanny Bert for their support and exchange of ideas during the development of the project, as well as to Mark Setteducati for granting permission to share his work on interactive magic.
+Thanks to Clara Rousseau, Yves Rossetti, Romain Lalire and Johanny Bert for their support and exchange of ideas during the development of the project, as well as to Mark Setteducati for authorizing the sharing of his work on interactive magic.

-Excerpt from “Television, the Eye of Tomorrow” by J.K.
+Excerpt from “Télévision, œil de demain” by J.K.
 Raymond-Millet © Les Documents Cinématographiques, Paris

 Practical information